Soncino family

 The last of the Soncinos was Gershom b.
 Eliezer, a grandson of Gershom b.
-Moses, who established the first printing press of the Middle East in Cairo circa 1557.
-It is obvious that the mere transfer of their workshop must have had a good deal to do with the development of the printing art among the Jews, both in Italy and in Turkey.
-While they devoted their main attention to Hebrew books, they published also a considerable number of works in general literature, and even religious works with Christian symbols.
+Moses, who established the first printing press in the Middle East in Cairo circa 1557.
+The mere transfer of their workshop must have had a good deal to do with the development of the printing art among the Jews, both in Italy and in Turkey.
+While they devoted their main attention to Hebrew books, they also published a considerable number of works in general literature, as well as religious works featuring Christian symbols.